hirzi/LSD/README.md

 For more information on the available options for LSD-High, you can run:

 	python lsd_hi.py -h

+If the observed data is of low-coverage (< 10x), we may not choose to retain the under

 c) Efficiently generating simulations with ABCtoolbox